hozlucas28/Java-Practical-Work-2025/README.md

-    PrologService "1" --o "1" Inventory : Has a reference to PrologService "1" --o "1" ItemsRepository : Has a reference to PrologService "1" --* "1" PrologServiceBuilder : Build by
+    PrologService "1" --o "1" Inventory : Has a reference to PrologService "1" --o "1" ItemsRepository : Has a reference to

     Item "1" --o "0...*" Recipe : Has